tikal86/tikal86.github.io/_posts/2021-11-12-starting-with-elm.md

 <figure><pre style="background-color: black;"><code style="background-color: black;color: #66d9ef;border: none;font-size: x-small">Uncaught ReferenceError: require is not defined
     at index.html:11
 </code></pre></figure>
-This is because of a later version of electron.
+This is because of a later version of electron is used compared to the guide.
+The new version separates the browser process from the node process.

 A fix is to use the config option 'contextIsolation: false' in the 'webPreferences' part of 'new BrowserWindow' options.
 It does make electron less safe, because the client and server part are in the same context now.